Download and print as a PDFDownload

 This doesn't mean that they don't care.
 When children feel overwhelmed they instinctively try to protect themselves by withdrawing from emotion.
 They will need time to understand the information.

-Try to remember that super parents/carers do not exist.
+Try to remember that super parents and carers do not exist.
 You are doing the very best that you can.
-You can`t support others if you are overwhelmed yourself.
+You can't support others if you are overwhelmed yourself.
 Make sure that you call on any help available from family and friends.

 Access support offered to you by Health Professionals.
 You do not have to do this on your own.
 If you have been assigned a Nurse Specialist, talk to them.

 But most importantly, you are doing the one thing that will help and that is involving the children.

 There is no right or wrong way to access helpful information.

 Please see below just a small selection of recommended websites and apps.
 There are many more.
 By looking around you can find the right information for you.